TITLE 77: PUBLIC HEALTH

 C) Circumstances requiring inactive status; and

-D) A statement that recertification requirements have been met by the date of the application for inactive status.
-Continuing education hours shall be current at the prorated rate of 1.3 hours per month for the current certification period.
+D) A statement that relicensure requirements have been met by the date of the application for inactive status.
+CE hours shall be current at the prorated rate of 1.3 hours per month for the current licensure period.

 2) The Department will review requests for inactive status.
-The Department will notify the individual TNS in writing of its decision based on subsection (k)(1) of this Section.
+The Department will notify the individual TNS in writing of its decision based on subsection (k)(1).

 3) To return to active status, the TNS shall apply in writing within 36 months after being placed on inactive status.
 The application shall include a current unencumbered RN license and a fee (see Section 515.460).

 4) Inactive status is valid for only 36 months.
-If status is not reactivated, the individual shall successfully complete the examination or retake the course (see subsection (h) of this Section).
+If status is not reactivated, the individual shall successfully complete the examination or retake the course (see subsection (h)).

 5) During inactive status, the individual shall not function as a TNS.

-l) A TNS whose certification has expired may, within 60 days after certification expiration, submit all recertification material as required in this Section and a fee (see Section 515.460) in the form of an organization's payment, a certified check, or a money order (cash or personal check will not be accepted).
-If the recertification request material meets the requirements of this Section and there is no disciplinary action pending against the TNS, the Department will recertify the TNS.
+l) A TNS whose license has expired may, within 60 days after expiration, submit all relicensure material required by this Section and a fee (see Section 515.460), in the form of an organization's payment, a certified check, or a money order (cash or personal check will not be accepted).
+If the application for license renewal meets the requirements of this Section and there is no disciplinary action pending against the TNS, the Department will renew the TNS license.

 m) A TNS shall notify the Department within 30 days after any change in name or address.
-Notification may be in person, or by mail, phone, fax, or electronic mail.
+Notification may be in person or by mail, phone, fax or electronic mail.
 Addresses may be changed through the Department's online system: https://emslicensing.dph.illinois.gov/Clients/ILDOHEMS/Private/AddressChange/AddressLogin.aspx.
 Name and gender changes require legal documents, i.e., marriage licenses or court documents.